-Nonprescribed or illegal drug use
+Recreational or illegal drug use

-- Many substances interfere with the action of the antirejection medications. - Examples of nonprescribed or illegal drugs include (but are not limited to): narcotics that are not prescribed by a physician, methamphetamine, cocaine, LSD ("acid")
+- Do not use recreational or illegal drugs as they are harmful to your liver and other organs.
+They may also interfere with the action of the antirejection medications. - Examples of recreational or illegal drugs include (but are not limited to): marijuana, methamphetamine, cocaine, LSD ("acid").